In this guide

 - 10. Not keeping records

-Key takeaway: Prediction market participants typically underperform due to psychological pitfalls rather than analytical shortcomings.
-Excessive self-assurance, inadequate stake management, and overlooking transaction costs represent the three primary wealth destroyers.
-Recognition of these patterns forms the foundation for improvement.
+Key takeaway: Traders frequently underperform due to psychological patterns rather than analytical shortcomings.
+Excessive self-assurance, inadequate bet sizing, and overlooking transaction costs represent the primary wealth destroyers.
+Recognition of these pitfalls forms the foundation for improvement.

-Prediction markets demand rigorous thinking — a quality that paradoxically creates vulnerability.
-Capable analysts frequently misjudge their predictive advantage, execute excessive trades, and deplete their accounts.
-Below are the 10 most prevalent prediction market mistakes along with practical strategies to sidestep them.
+Prediction markets engage the mind intensely — which creates substantial risk.
+Capable analysts frequently misjudge their advantage, execute excessive trades, and deplete accounts.
+Below are the 10 most prevalent prediction market mistakes alongside practical strategies to sidestep each.

 1. Overconfidence in your probability estimates